 A hold will be placed on your student account until you complete the online orientation.
 After the hold is removed, you can register for classes.

 Note: On the orientation sign-in page, enter your information and select “Enter.”
 Do NOT select the option to “Enter as Guest,” as we will have no record that you completed the orientation, and you will have to retake it.

 Transfer Your Credits

 Ohio University recognizes several kinds of transferable credits, including those from other institutions and exam credit.

 Talk With Your Academic Advisor

-When transfer credit has been applied to your student record and an updated Degree Audit Reporting System (DARS) report is available, your advisor will be in contact with you to set up an advising appointment during which you will review personalized program information.
+When transfer credit has been applied to your student record and an updated Degree Audit Reporting System (DARS) report is available, your advisor will reach out to you via your Ohio University email address (which is the same as your OHIO ID) where you will review personalized program information.
 (The DARS is available after you are admitted to the University and your transfer credit has been fully evaluated.)
 Advising is required before you register for courses.
 Your advisor will send you a list of courses you might want to take during your first term.